Map indicating Port Authorities across Canada

 Port of Halifax website

-Hamilton Port Authority
+Hamilton-Oshawa Port Authority (Hamilton)

-The Port of Hamilton is located at
+The Hamilton-Oshawa Port Authority (Hamilton) is located at

 the west end of Lake Ontario.
 Major cargoes include dry bulk, liquid